JingwenShi123/Talking-Clock-Team-5/README.md

 #### User Interface and Customization
 **1. Display Clarity**: Ensure that the numbers and text on the clock are easily legible, allowing users to effortlessly read the time.
+**2. Font Customization**: Employ a charming and rounded typeface to enhance the clock's aesthetics.
-**2. Display Layout**: Consider the layout of numbers and buttons for easy comprehension.
+**3. Display Layout**: Consider the layout of numbers and buttons for easy comprehension.
 Separate the display of hours, minutes, and seconds clearly.
 Arrange the buttons in a manner consistent with existing English web and app products, aligning with user familiarity to facilitate a quick learning curve.
 Adjust the buttons and various components to appropriate sizes to create a harmonious overall visual composition.
-**3. Brightness and Contrast**: Ensure the clock's brightness and contrast are appropriate for various lighting conditions.
+**4. Brightness and Contrast**: Ensure the clock's brightness and contrast are appropriate for various lighting conditions.
 The time display and background should exhibit contrast while maintaining an overall harmonious effect to ensure user comfort.
-**4. Voice Control**: Ensure that synthesized voice commands are clear and maintain an average pace in line with the respective language's norms.
+**5. Voice Control**: Ensure that synthesized voice commands are clear and maintain an average pace in line with the respective language's norms.
-**5. User-Friendliness**: Allow language switching for buttons, organize buttons logically, and provide text or symbol. labels to ensure that clock settings and customization options are easily understood and used, preventing user confusion.
+**6. User-Friendliness**: Allow language switching for buttons, organize buttons logically, and provide text or symbol. labels to ensure that clock settings and customization options are easily understood and used, preventing user confusion.
-**6. Personalized Service**: Tailor to the preferences of late risers and those prone to forgetfulness by offering the option to "remind me again in 5 minutes," thus enhancing the user experience.
+**7. Personalized Service**: Tailor to the preferences of late risers and those prone to forgetfulness by offering the option to "remind me again in 5 minutes," thus enhancing the user experience.
-**7. Background Settings**: Offer different backgrounds for day and night, not only for intuitive time representation but also to adapt to the ambient lighting conditions.
+**8. Background Settings**: Offer different backgrounds for day and night, not only for intuitive time representation but also to adapt to the ambient lighting conditions.
-**8. Language Settings**: Support multiple languages to ensure global users can understand and use the clock.
+**9. Language Settings**: Support multiple languages to ensure global users can understand and use the clock.
-**9. Time Zone Selection**: Make it easy for users to select their desired time zone for displaying accurate local time.
+**10. Time Zone Selection**: Make it easy for users to select their desired time zone for displaying accurate local time.
 Ensure the clock displays the current time in real-time without noticeable delays or asynchrony.
-**10. Date Display**: Show the local date and day of the week, helping users quickly access date information.
+**11. Date Display**: Show the local date and day of the week, helping users quickly access date information.
-**11. Alarm Functionality**: Provide users with the ability to set alarms, allowing them to independently pause music or ringtone.
+**12. Alarm Functionality**: Provide users with the ability to set alarms, allowing them to independently pause music or ringtone.

 ## Technical documentation and reflection